 Out of Fashion

-Kim Jameson (Andrea Roth) is a hard working art history student who whilst physically identical to her twin Kate (Andrea Roth) is very different as her twin is a top model going by the name Dominique in Paris, France.
+Kim Jameson (Andrea Roth - Evidence of Truth) is a hard working art history student who whilst physically identical to her twin, Kate (Andrea Roth), is very different as her twin is a top model who goes by the name Dominique in Paris, France.
 But Kate's lifestyle has lead to her having a drinking problem and Kim talks her into going in to rehab on the agreement she takes her place by pretending to be Dominique for a fashion shoot in Paris.
-Fortunately for Kim she finds an ally in Marie (Stephanie Beacham), a dresser, whilst also finding herself captivated with the beauty of Paris.
-But Kim also finds herself contending with not only falling for one of Kate's colleagues, Philip (Rick Springfield), but also Kate's problems including being blackmailed over the theft of fashion designs.
+Fortunately for Kim she finds an ally in Marie (Stephanie Beacham - Secrets), a dresser, whilst also finding herself captivated with the beauty and history of Paris.
+But Kim also finds herself contending with not only falling for one of Kate's colleagues, Philip (Rick Springfield - Loyal Opposition), but also Kate's problems including being blackmailed over the theft of fashion designs.

 It may surprise you but despite being in my 40s and a bloke I some times enjoy the light hearted romantic nonsense which make up Harlequin movies and ever since I first watched Andrea Roth I have liked her.
 Unfortunately "A Change of Place" ended up a surprising disappointment and pretty tedious for the simple reason the focus for too much of the movie is on the novelty factor of Andrea Roth playing twins who then manages to convince pretty much everyone that the academic twin is the model twin.
 Maybe if I cared a bit more about fashion then all the fashion show malarkey which dominates the first half of the movie might have entertained more.

 What this all boils down to is that "A Change of Place" might have worked if it hadn't got distracted by both the twin element of the movie but also the fashion side.
-It means that you almost have to hit the half way point of the movie before the real storyline comes in to play.
+It means that you almost have to hit the half way point of the movie before the real storyline takes over.